X (Liberty X album): Background

 The album's second single, "A Night to Remember", a cover of the Shalamar original, was released on 14 November 2005, as the official Children in Need single of the year.
 It was also backed with another cover of a disco track, "Everybody Dance" written by Nile Rodgers and Bernard Edwards.
 Neither "A Night to Remember" nor "Everybody Dance" feature on the original edition of the album, they are only listed as the album's second single due to their inclusion on the Xtra Edition.
-From January 2006, the band began touring the album on a small, theatre tour across the United Kingdom.
-Once the tour was complete, the band returned to film a music video for the track "X", which was released as the album's third and final single on 19 June 2006.
-Despite the release of a new single and a re-issue of the album entitled the Xtra Edition released two weeks later featuring "A Night to Remember" and "Everybody Dance", the album only managed to peak at number 27, and the band were dropped from the label shortly after.
-An Australian edition of the album, packaged with a bonus DVD containing several of the band's music videos, became the band's last ever official release anywhere in the world.
+From January 2006, the group began touring the album on a small, theatre tour across the United Kingdom.
+Once the tour was complete, the group returned to film a music video for the track "X", which was released as the album's third and final single on 19 June 2006.
+Despite the release of a new single and a re-issue of the album entitled the Xtra Edition released two weeks later featuring "A Night to Remember" and "Everybody Dance", the album only managed to peak at number 27, and the group were dropped from the label shortly after.

+An Australian edition of the album, packaged with a bonus DVD containing several of the group's music videos, became the group's last ever official release anywhere in the world.
 "It's OK" and "Everybody Dance" were omitted from certain versions of the album for contractual reasons.